 Below age 3, children may sit on an adult's lap throughout the film, however we do not encourage children of this age as the experience is very impactful, with a very large picture (the largest in the world) and a 15,000 watt sound system.
 Before you decide to bring a small child, under the age of 3 ears, into the auditorium, please consider the enjoyment of all other customers and the suitability of the experience for your child.

-Should I bring a baby or small child to my movie?
+Should I bring my baby or infant to a movie?

-IMAX does not have "babies" film sessions and we ask that for the enjoyment of other guests that babies and children under the age of 5 years DO NOT attend screenings of films classified as M (Mature), MA15+ (Mature Accompanied) or R (Restricted).
+IMAX does not have "mums and bubs" film sessions and we ask that for the enjoyment of other guests that babies and children under the age of 5 years DO NOT attend screenings of films classified as M (Mature), MA15+ (Mature Accompanied) or R (Restricted).

 The very large scale of the IMAX picture, coupled with the impactful 15,000 watt sound system, is likely to overstimulate and unsettle babies and very small children.
 For this reason, we strongly recommend that children under the age of 5 years DO NOT attend screenings of films designed for adult audiences.

 While children under the age of 3 years may sit on a parent's lap at no cost during film screenings, we encourage parents to limit this to G and PG films only.